Cerebrox03/Life-Skills/Grit_And_Growth_Mindset.md

 # Grit and Growth Mindset

 ## 1.)
 Paraphrase (summarize) the video in a few (1 or 2) lines.
-Use your own words.
+Use your own words

 The speaker discusses her career shift from management consulting to teaching, emphasizing that grit—defined as passion and perseverance—plays a more significant role in success than IQ.
 She advocates for further research and collaboration between educators and parents to develop grit and a growth mindset in students.

 ## 2.)
-Paraphrase (summarize) the video in a few (1 or 2) lines in your own words.
+Paraphrase (summarize) the video in a few (1 or 2) lines in your own words

 The video explains how having a "growth mindset," where you believe you can improve with effort, helps people learn and succeed more than a "fixed mindset," where abilities are seen as unchangeable.
 It shows that adopting this mindset can lead to better results in school, work, and life.